techsoft3d/hc-caas-server-deployment/README.md

 ```
 * In the config.json file of your **first** instance set "runConversionServer" to false in the json file and reboot the system (this ensures that conversions will only be performed on the second instance)
 * Reboot the second instance.
 * Navigate to the caas status page (http://ipofyourfirstinstance/caas_um_api/status) and make sure that the new conversion server is correctly registered.
+If you had the conversion server running before on the first instance it will still show up in the list but with an "Offline" status.
+That is expected.
+It will be removed from the list after 24 hours.

+## Using SSL